QuixoticSL/JS-Allonge/NOTES.md

 - `once` is an extremely helpful combinator.
 It ensures that a function can only be called, well, once.
 You pass it a function, and you get a function back.
 That function will call your function once, and thereafter will return `undefined` whenever it is called.
 - *Left-Variadic Functions* or a *variadic function* is a function that is designed to accept a variable number of arguments.
 ECMAScript 2015 only permits gathering parameters from the end of the parameter list.
 Not the beginning!
 - a *right-variadic* function, meaning that it has one or more fixed arguments, and the rest are gathered into the rightmost argument

+### November 4th 2017 ###
+- *compose3 syntax*: `const compose3 = (a, b, c) => (d) => a(b(c(d)))`
+- First step to writing a recursive compose is writing the *degenerate* case, for instance if `compose` only took one argument: `const compose = (a) => a`.
+- The next thing is to have a way of breaking a piece off the problem.
+We can do this with a variadic function: `const compose = (a, ...rest) => "to be determined".
+- To compose a series of functions together, creating a new one.
+And the value is the same: We can write smaller, single purpose functions and put them together in different ways.
+- Sometimes it makes more sense to compose functions in data flow order, as in “The value flows through a and then through b.”
+For this, we can use the `pipeline` function.
+- Comparing `pipeline` to `compose`, pipeline says “add one to the number and then double it.”
+Compose says, “double the result of adding one to the number.”
+Both do the same job, but communicate their intention in opposite ways.